artemave/artemave.github.com/_posts/2014-12-08-value-added-tests.md

 we’d like to make their experience more personal and engaging by assigning an "assistant" to each quote request.<br>
 Assistants will follow up on quotes and will be there to answer any questions.*

 So, yeah, The Value.
 It is an incredibly important thing to question.
 The earlier the better.
 Doing so costs little compared to what it can save.
-And going back to our tests, it is kind of hidden when the test is written as a sequence of actions, but a lot more obvious when it is written in terms of what users are trying to achieve and why.
+And going back to our tests, it is kind of hidden when the test is written as a sequence of actions (imperative style), but a lot more obvious when it is written in terms of what users are trying to achieve and why (declarative style).